finos/common-domain-model/docs/contribution.md

     2. Sentences should not end with a preposition
         1. Non-compliant example: "..to represent the party that the election terms are being defined for."
-        2. Compliant: "\...to represent the party or parties for which the election terms are being defined."
+        2. Compliant: "...to represent the party or parties for which the election terms are being defined."
 3. When a name or phrase is defined - continue to use it unless an alias has been defined.
-For example, one section reviewed had an expression \"agreement specification details\" but then switched to using \"agreement content\" without explanation.
+For example, one section reviewed had an expression "agreement specification details" but then switched to using "agreement content" without explanation.
 There is sufficient terminology to absorb, as such there is no need for synonyms or aliases, unless there are commonly used terms, in which case, they should be defined and one term should be used consistently.
-4. User Documentation and descriptions should always be in the third person, for example: \"the CDM model provides the following\...\".
+4. User Documentation and descriptions should always be in the third person, for example: "the CDM model provides the following...".
-    Never use the first person (including the use of \"we\").
+    Never use the first person (including the use of "we").
 5. In the user documentation, when there is a need for a long list, use bullets (`*` or `-` followed by space, then text) as opposed to long sentences.
-6. To the extent possible, use simple direct sentence structures, e.g. replace \"An example of such\" with \"For example\", or replace
-    \"Proposals for amendment to the CDM can be created upon the initiative of members of a Committee or by any users of CDM within the community who are not a current Committee member.\" with
-    \"Committee members or any user of CDM within the community can propose amendments to the CDM.\"
+6. To the extent possible, use simple direct sentence structures, e.g. replace "An example of such" with "For example", or replace "Proposals for amendment to the CDM can be created upon the initiative of members of a Committee or by any users of CDM within the community who are not a current Committee member." with "Committee members or any user of CDM within the community can propose amendments to the CDM."
-7. Exclude the usage of \"mean to\", "intends to", or "looks to".
+7. Exclude the usage of "mean to", "intends to", or "looks to".
-    1. For example, \"the model looks to use strong data type attributes such as numbers, boolean or enumerations whenever possible.\"
+    1. For example, "the model looks to use strong data type attributes such as numbers, boolean or enumerations whenever possible."
     2. Either the object works as designed or it does not.
 This expression might be used in a bug report when describing a function not working as intended but not to describe a production data model.
 8. Explain the CDM objects in an honest and transparent manner, but without criticism of the model.
-Sentences such as: \"\...which firms may deem inappropriate and may replace by\...\" or \"the model is incomplete with regards to\...\" are unnecessary in a documentation.
+Sentences such as: "...which firms may deem inappropriate and may replace by..." or "the model is incomplete with regards to..." are unnecessary in a documentation.
     Rather, issues which may be identified in the CDM should be raised and addressed via the CDM governance structure.